-The extraction of wisdom teeth is offered at all of our Michigan Oral Surgeons locations including Ann Arbor, Plymouth, and Adrian, MI.
+The extraction of wisdom teeth is offered at all of our Michigan Oral Surgeons locations including Ann Arbor, Plymouth, Adrian, and Dexter, MI.

 Your wisdom teeth are the third set of molars and have the potential to cause significant problems to your long-term oral health.
 We know them as wisdom teeth because they erupt during late teens or early adulthood, which was typically referred to as the age of wisdom.
 Many teens and adults are unaware that they may have additional teeth growing under the surface of their gums.
 These additional molars may be undetectable without regular dental examinations and are often unapparent until they become a problem.
 Many times, patients must rely on an X-ray to determine if wisdom teeth are present underneath the gums.
 Other times, the wisdom teeth partially emerge from the gums but do not completely grow in.